yacoba53/CatanBoardServer/README.md

 	* 4x Green (Wood)
 	* 4x Light Green (Sheep)

-	Will flash the starting tile for 30s (first tile for numbered Tokens), and assign token number values according to relative position going counter-clockwise and inward.
+	Will flash the starting tile for 15s (first tile for numbered Tokens), and assign token number values according to relative position going counter-clockwise and inward.

-	will assign each addressable LED its proper number value 2-12, using 2 per hex up tp 38.
+	will assign each addressable LED its proper number value 2-12, using 2 per hex up to 38.

 #### Roll Dice